Michael P. Gilbert J.D.

 In 2011, I retired after a long military career; mostly in special operations.
-I served in more than twenty countries, and with the most elite units, including time at Ft.
+I served in more than twenty countries while assigned to many different bases including time at Ft.
 Bragg, Okinawa, the Pentagon, Eglin, and of course Hurlburt Field, where I finished as a senior leader in Air Force Special Operations Command.
-I'm a combat diver, and a jumpmaster.
-I quit counting after 100 military jumps.

 After retiring, I went back to school and graduated Magna Cum Laude from the University of West Florida in 2012, where I was the top Pre-Law graduate.
 I then attended law school at Louisiana State University, graduating a Juris Doctor with an additional degree in Graduate Comparative Law in 2015.

 While in Louisiana I served for six months as a prosecutor for East Baton Rouge Parish.
 As a result I understand the priorities and demands of busy prosecutors.
 Upon returning to Florida, I passed our state bar exam on the first try and opened my law practice.

 Since opening my practice five years ago, I've had the opportunity to represent hundreds of clients, many facing severe penalties for serious charges filed against them - and we have achieved very favorable results.
 The state has tremendous resources, but with skill, effort and teamwork, the little guys can and do prevail.